JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 1. Start at the centre, barely in at a slight angle (30deg), 5s
 2. Go deeper and slowly towards the edge while keeping a vortex, until sound of milk is more quiet, about 20s (in this stage avoid making any new bubbles!)

+### Chiato Milkplay and Subminimal Nanofoamer combined

+This recipe leverages the Milkplay to do the airation consistently and the Nanofoamer to achieve the nanofoam.

+1. Fill Milkplay with 100-150ml of milk
+2. Use flat attachment with setting 2 until milk is at 55°C
+3. Transfer to pitcher
+4. Use the Nanofoamer, one finger between base and pitcher, slight angle (~30deg) 15 sec
+5. Tap and swirl
+6. (Optional) Transfer back to Milkplay and then back to pitcher again (this results in more uniform milk)
+7. Pour

 ## Recipes